Manual Annotation

 You will also notice that the creation of tag categories against the background of the concrete annotation process makes you aware that each category should be based on very precise definitions, so that—even for yourself—it becomes clear how and when the respective tag is to be applied.
 The hierarchization of individual tags also fits better with some literary approaches (such as formalism or structuralism) than with others (such as deconstruction).
 The fact that tagsets in CATMA do not necessarily have to be organized hierarchically remedies this problem.
 Although tags located on the same hierarchy level are still displayed horizontally in CATMA, they can still, for example, simulate a rhizomatic concept organization.
 A general danger of the formalization of concepts in the form of tagsets could be that (possibly conscious) ambiguities are more difficult to represent in one’s own taxonomy.
 The tabular representation requires a clarification, which could occasionally be accompanied by a simplification of the analysis concept itself.

 Task 2: Read the short story The Tell-Tale Heart on screen and annotate passages that match the given style and attitude categories.
-What is striking about the assigned categories?
+What is striking about the categories?
 What are the advantages and disadvantages of such a digitally supported annotation process?

-Further categories and subcategories (subtags) could be assigned to enable a more precise annotation.
+Further categories and subcategories (subtags) could be created to enable a more precise annotation.
 The danger here is to create a confusingly large tagset whose analytical significance is always based on its differentiability.
 The big advantage is that the process becomes systematized.
 Annotations of one or many users are connected to the text and thus made sustainable as well as analyzable.

 Text passages for further discussion (among others) may be: